Watch Taking a Sledgehammer to Bottlenecks 🎥 as Ruth & Steph show how AI actually fixes margins.

 The authors highlighted two approaches that were common among companies that had reported impact from AI: integrating AI and digital initiatives, and applying AI to revenue generation.

 98% of the respondents who had reported impact from AI said that AI was connected or tightly integrated with their digital strategy.
-Digital transformation is a priority for many organisations, and AI systems can support the process and provide valuable insight throughout.
+Digital transformation is a priority for many organisations, and AI systems - link no longer works can support the process and provide valuable insight throughout.

 Applying AI to reducing costs and improving efficiency is worthwhile in early stages, to gain momentum and foster enthusiasm for AI.
 However, shifting the focus of AI from cost-cutting to revenue generation and allowing for growth can lead to longer-term return from AI, as evidenced by the 72% of respondents who had seen impacts on revenue from AI expecting to see more impact on revenue in the future.
 Of the respondents who had seen impact on costs from AI, only 44% expected further impact on costs in the future.